Rochester subway: Construction

 Planning for the construction of a subway in Rochester began around 1910 as the Erie Canal was re-routed from downtown Rochester to pass south of the city.
 The plans were supported by a feasibility study from engineer George F. Swain and promoted by Mayor Hiram Edgerton and other civic leaders.
 In 1918, the new canal route was completed, and in 1919 the abandoned portion of the canal was bought by the city to serve as the route of the subway.
 It was believed the subway would provide several benefits to the city.
 In addition to providing a cross-town commute to residents in the northwest and southeast of the city, the railroad would double as a belt line connecting the five freight railroads that then ran through Rochester, which were previously disconnected.
 Interurban trolleys would also be routed into the subway to reduce traffic congestion on the surface streets.
 Construction was approved by the city council on November 22, 1921, and began in May 1922.
 The project had universal approval from Rochester's newspapers, chamber of commerce, and labor unions.

 In the city center, a tunnel was dug with a new street, Broad Street, located above.
 Only 2 mi were in the tunnel, with the rest of the route in open cut.
 The term "subway" did not refer to the tunnel, but to the route being grade-separated and operated as rapid transit.
 The segment over the Genesee River utilized the former Second Genesee Aqueduct.
-The subway's construction encountered several delays as more rock needed to be excavated than anticipated, and it was not completed until 1927.
+The canal bed was widened and deepened 5 ft in all directions, which required the removal of 1000000 cuyd of earth and dolomite.
+More excavation was required to accommodate the rails than anticipated, causing delays in the construction until 1927.
 The construction bonds would not be paid off until 1960, after the subway had closed, at a cost of over $19 million to the city.